sakamoto-poteko/Kaname/README.md

 ## Subdirs

 ### Kaname
-This is the core labeling application.
+This is the core annotating application.

 ### LabelJson
-This is a labeling data format plugin.
+This is a annotating data format plugin.

 ### ObjJson
 This is a object definition format plugin.